staggy/MakeFolder/README.md

 <br>
 This project is meant to be simple.<br>
 I was given two goals on this project<br>
-1. To keep the code very simple so the client could expand their own python knoledge and develop this further on their own.
+1. To keep the code very simple so the client could expand their own python knowledge and develop this further on their own.
 2. To allow them to create folders int he style they desired.